Skip to content

 Scaling Large Language Models - Practical Multi-GPU and Multi-Node Strategies for 2025

-This guide walks through practical strategies for scaling LLMs across multiple GPUs and nodes, incorporating insights from Hugging Face's Ultra-Scale Playbook.
+This guide covers practical strategies for scaling LLMs across multiple GPUs and nodes, drawing from Hugging Face's Ultra-Scale Playbook.